bbalage/man_in_the_mirror/README.md

 In the project, a basic reflection making technique is used to mirror a man and the player.
 There is only one room, with a text, a randomly walking man and the player controlling another person.

+Download links for textures and models are in the textures/textures.urls and models/models.urls files.
+Each link should begin a download.

 Usage:
 Use the h button to show help!
 If you use it, the program would provide you the following information: